Evolution has other desires

 I have a crush.
 Had a crush?
 On a person, but it wasn’t really about them.

-I had a crush on a person I followed from Bangkok to Hong Kong six years ago, wandering cobblestone streets between ferns growing from the cracks of repainted walls as they told me about the meeting they’d had explaining social entrepreneurship to a manufacturing magnate in a skyscraper overlooking shimmering ships in Kowloon Bay.
+I had a crush on a person I followed from Bangkok to Kuala Lumpur to Hong Kong six years ago, wandering cobblestone streets between ferns growing from the cracks of repainted walls as they told me about the meeting they’d had explaining social entrepreneurship to a manufacturing magnate in a skyscraper overlooking shimmering ships in Kowloon Bay.
 I can’t even remember their name, but I can’t ever smell the sizzle of rain on asphalt without thinking of them.

 I’ve been editing my last post in my head every day since I wrote it.